Navigating Gender Bias in STEM from the Inside Out

 Implicit biases influence equity outcomes broadly, particularly for women in STEM.
 Impacting all stages of career development, implicit biases influence the quality of mentorship, letters of recommendation, promotion, and pay that women receive.
 Because they are so pervasive, it is critical to develop strategies to identify our own personal biases, anticipate how they might manifest, and recognize when we may have been biased against.
 During this interactive workshop, participants will explore personal biases, discuss ways to mitigate them, and practice strategies for interrupting incidences of bias against themselves and others.
 Whether as a bystander, recipient, or unknowing perpetrator, together our actions can work to lessen the impact of implicit biases.

-This interactive workshop (adapted from Workshop in a box: Breaking the Bias Habit, UW-Madison, WISELI) will run from 11:15-12:45 pm and will be facilitated by our collaborators at Northwestern’s Searle Center for Advancing Learning & Teaching.
-Lunch and refreshments to follow!
+This interactive workshop (adapted from Workshop in a box: Breaking the Bias Habit, UW-Madison, WISELI) ran from 11:15-12:45 pm and was facilitated by our collaborators at Northwestern’s Searle Center for Advancing Learning & Teaching.

 Meet our Facilitators:

 Searle Center for Advancing Learning and Teaching, Northwestern

 Nancy Ruggeri, PhD is Director Graduate and Postdoctoral Learning at the Searle Center for Advancing Learning and Teaching.
 She is also institutional co-leader for the Center for the Integration of Research, Teaching, and Learning (CIRTL) at Northwestern, which aims to improve student learning in STEM by providing professional development for future faculty.
 With disciplinary backgrounds in the biological sciences and science education, Dr. Ruggeri brings decades of experience in higher education and efforts to increase retention of women and underrepresented minorities in STEM disciplines.